Michelle Williams (singer): 2020–present: Checking In Memoir, The Masked Singer, and Broadway return

 In November 2020, Williams announced her memoir, Checking In: How Getting Real About Depression Saved My Life–and Can Save Yours, which was released in May 2021.
 The accompanying podcast, Checking In with Michelle Williams, premiered on streaming services in December 2020, and was nominated at the 53rd NAACP Image Awards for Outstanding Lifestyle/Self-Help Podcast.
 On October 29, 2021, Williams costarred in Hallmark's holiday themed TV movie, Christmas in Harmony.
-In 2022, Williams competed as "Rockhopper" in the third series of the British version of The Masked Singer.
-She later competed as "Microphone" in the fourth season of The Masked Singer Australia, making her the first celebrity to compete in three versions of the show.
+In 2022, Williams competed as Rockhopper in the third series of the British version of The Masked Singer.
+She later competed as Microphone in the fourth season of The Masked Singer Australia, making her the first celebrity to compete in three versions of the show.
 She also starred in the Lifetime movie Wrath: A Seven Deadly Sins Story, which aired on April 16, 2022.

-In January 2024, Williams appeared alongside her cousin on Fox's We Are Family.
-In March 2024, Williams was cast in the musical adaptation of Death Becomes Her, playing Viola Van Horn (Lisle von Rhuman in the film version), at the Cadillac Palace Theatre in Chicago from April 30 to June 2.
+In January 2024, Williams appeared alongside her cousin Evandia Penix on Fox's We Are Family.
+In March 2024, Williams was cast in the musical adaptation of Death Becomes Her, playing Viola Van Horn, who was named Lisle von Rhuman (Isabella Rossellini) in the film version, at the Cadillac Palace Theatre in Chicago from April 30 to June 2.
 She continued the role in the Broadway production which started on October 23.
 In June 2025, she headlined the first edition of the gospel music festival Gospel Fest Miami at Adrienne Arscht Center.